yogeshgalav/dompp/README.md

     Username: "root"
     Password: "root"

-If you want to change ports or version or default configuration, run
+If you want to change ports or version or default configuration, Make your changes in .env file and don't forget to restart your containers.

-    docker compose down

-And after you are done with your changes again run

-    docker compose up

-**If you are new to docker few examples are given below.**

-If you want to change port in url, goto to docker-compose.yml and change line 12

-If you want to serve multiple applications, add ports to docker-compose.yml after line 12

-    ports
-    - "9000:8000"
-    - "9001:8001"
-    - "9002:8002"

 If you want to edit php.ini for memory setting, go to php directory and edit php.ini

 If you want to change version of php version,

-change line 1 in php/php.dockerfile

-If you want to change mysql version, change docker-compose.yml line 30

-If you want to change mysql port change docker-compose.yml line 40

-    ports:
-    - 3306:3306
+You can find certain set of supported php dockerfile inside php directory, You can also create one of your own or edit existing according to your needs. then change PHP_DOCKERFILE in env file.
+You may need to rebuild image with --no-cache, if had you build it once.

+You can also change mysql port if 3306 is already occupied on your system.
-If you want to change phpmyadmin port
+Or phpmyadmin port

-change docker-compose.yml line 58

-    ports:
-    - 8183:80
+Just change env file.

+Thank you and have a nice day.